onap/so/docs/api/offered_consumed_apis.rst

 SO Offered and Consumed APIs
 =====================================

-The list of APIs that SO offerers could be find in the following table:
+The list of APIs that SO offers can be found in following table:

 .. |yml-icon| image:: swagger/images/yaml.png
               :width: 40px